 The good news is that even if one or two of these describes your behavior, you can change... starting today.
 Retail training for managers has to start somewhere...

 Oh, and about the shoe store manager I mentioned earlier?
-I happened to visit that store with the owner of a new company I was working for.
-The district manager stopped us both and told my boss, "Take good care of him.
+I visited that store with the owner of a new company I was working for.
+The district manager stopped us and told my boss, "Take good care of him.
 He was the best manager we ever had."